Tentacles (film): Plot

 People are turning up dead at Solana Beach, a seaside tourist resort, their skeletons picked clean of flesh and bone marrow.
-The local Sheriff (Akins) has no leads, but crusading newspaper reporter Ned Turner (Huston) suspects the construction of an underwater tunnel by the Trojan company, owned by Mr. Whitehead (Fonda).
-Whitehead threatens Turner to leave it alone, but after several more deaths, he interrogates killer whale trainer and marine expert Will Gleason (Hopkins).
-When two of Gleason's divers are also killed, Gleason goes to investigate himself and determines the attacks are the result of Trojan using ultrasonic drilling techniques where the sound waves have been "above regulated levels," which maddens a giant octopus, causing it to attack and devour human swimmers and boaters whenever it feels similar frequencies.
-Criticizing him for risking his life, his wife Vicky (Boccardo) joins her sister at the pool.
-When her sister goes off on a boating expedition and also goes missing, Gleason's wife goes in search...and is also killed by the octopus.
-In the meantime Turner's sister Tillie (Winters) has taken her young son to a boating race which he is one of the few to miraculously survive.
-Gleason vows to kill the octopus and takes his trained killer whales out to where his wife was killed.
-In the end, the octopus is killed by that pair of killer whales while he tries to save another diver.
+The local sheriff Douglas Robards has no leads, but newspaper reporter Ned Turner suspects the construction of an underwater tunnel by the Trojan company, owned by Mr. Whitehead.
+Whitehead threatens Turner to leave it alone, but after several more deaths, he interrogates killer whale trainer and marine expert Will Gleason.

+When two of Gleason's divers are also killed, Gleason goes to investigate for himself and determines the attacks are the result of Trojan using ultrasonic drilling techniques with which the sound waves have been "above regulated levels", which maddens a giant octopus, causing it to attack and devour human swimmers and boaters whenever it feels similar frequencies.
+Criticizing him for risking his life, his wife Vicky joins her sister Judy at the pool.
+When Judy goes on a boating expedition and also goes missing, Vicky goes in search and is also killed by the octopus.

+In the meantime, Turner's sister Tillie has taken her young son Tommy to a boating race, which is attacked by the octopus and from which Tommy is one of the few to miraculously survive.
+Gleason vows to kill the octopus and takes his trained killer whales out to where Vicky was killed.
+In the end, the octopus is killed by a pair of killer whales while Gleason tries to save Mike, another diver.